 Chase would have the same advantage for spending your way to Gold status, but I just don’t think it’s worth doing, so I’m going to ignore that option.

-In summary, if you want to earn Platinum status with spend, then keep the Ritz card if you have it.
-Otherwise, your only option is the SPG Luxury card since the Ritz card is no longer available to new applicants.
+In summary, if you want to earn Platinum status with spend, then keep the Ritz card if you have it (or product change to it from another Chase Marriott consumer card).
+Otherwise, your only option is the Bonvoy Brilliant (SPG Luxury) Card since the Ritz card is no longer available to new applicants.
 Do keep in mind that if you earn Platinum status this way, you won’t earn the Choice Benefits that come when you achieve 50 elite nights each year (and again at 75 nights).

-There’s no single best Marriott/SPG card for each person.
+There’s no single best Marriott Bonvoy card for each person.

 If you highly value 50K free nights over 35K free nights, and/or you value the ability to earn Platinum status with $75K spend, then I’d argue that the Ritz card is best.
-Unfortunately the Ritz card is no longer available to new applicants, so if you don’t already have that card, then the SPG Luxury Card is your best bet.
+Unfortunately the Ritz card is no longer available to new applicants, but Chase may let you product change to it from another Chase Marriott consumer card.

-If you know that you’ll make good use of the 35K free nights each year, then all of the $95/$99 per year cards are arguably a good bet.
+If you know that you’ll make good use of the 35K free nights each year, then all of the $95 – $125 per year cards are arguably a good bet.
 I wouldn’t use them for spend, but just to have and to hold in order to get a nice hotel stay each year.
-If that’s you, consider getting or keeping more than one of these cards so that you can stay more than one night per year for “free” (really for $95 or $99 per night if you account for the card’s annual fee).
+If that’s you, consider getting or keeping more than one of these cards so that you can stay more than one night per year for “free” (really for $95 to $125 per night if you account for the card’s annual fee).
 Keep in mind, though, that you won’t get your first free night until you’ve had the card for a year.